DPPO Pelagic Academy

 Internship with DPPO

-In cooperation with DTU Aqua, I have digitalized all samples from DPPO landings in 2022.
-The samples are taken by Skawinspektion, who is an independent third party.
+In cooperation with DTU Aqua, I have digitized all samples from DPPO landings in 2022.
+The samples are taken by Skawinspektion, which is an independent third party.

 DPPO PhD programme

-The ongoing projects of Paco Rodriques and Axelle Cordier
+The PhD-projects of Paco Rodriguez-Tress and Axelle Cordier

 Project title: Optimizing important pelagic fish resources by using data from commercial vessels.